Southbank (West) - South Wharf

 Residential development activity is lower than average in Southbank (West) - South Wharf according to AreaSearch's national comparison of local real estate markets

-Southbank (West) - South Wharf has seen approximately 158 dwellings granted development approval annually.
-Over the past five financial years, from FY21 to FY25, around 794 homes have been approved, with no approvals yet in FY26.
-The average population growth per dwelling built over these years is 0.2 people annually.
+Southbank West-South Wharf has seen approximately 158 dwelling approvals annually.
+Over the past five financial years, from FY21 to FY25, around 794 homes were approved, with none yet in FY26.
+On average, about 0.2 people moved into the area per dwelling built over these five years.

 Frequently Asked Questions - Development